FrancescoMonaco/LeitmotifsPresentation/slides.md

 Given a multidimensional time series $T$ of length $n$ and dimensionality $D$, a window size $w$, a number of motifs $k$, and motif dimensionality $d$, the problem is to find the top $k$ motifs of dimensionality $d$ in the time series.

-- We have to find the subset of dimensions that span the motif
+- We have to find the <span v-mark.blue = "1">subset of dimensions</span> that spans the motif.

 ---
 transition: fade